 Is “failure to launch” a formal diagnosis?

-Can therapy help my child become independent?
+Can therapy help autistic young adults become more independent?

 Citations